Skip to main content

 Timeflow patching

 When missing log files cause a break in the Timeflow, you can use the command-line interface (CLI) to identify the missing logs and patch the Timeflow.
 The Delphix Engine will generate a fault whenever there are missing logs on a portion of the Timeflow.
-The fault will likely have the title “Cannot provision a database from a portion of Timeflow” and will contain a description of the cause.
+The fault will likely have the title “Cannot provision a database from a portion of TimeFlow” and will contain a description of the cause.
 The most common cause is an overly aggressive archive log retention policy on the source database causing a log to be deleted before LogSync can fetch it.
 Other faults can also be generated by describing the specific errors encountered when fetching the log(s).

-If you delete or move archivelogs from the source database that are not needed for a snapshot, you still may need to repair the TimeFlow to provision using LogSync.
+If you delete or move archive logs from the source database that are not needed for a snapshot, you still may need to repair the TimeFlow to provision using LogSync.
 In this case, an icon will not be visible on the TimeFlow tabs.
 This means you cannot repair the TimeFlow in the GUI.
 However, you can still repair it using the CLI.

 JavaScript errors detected